aparo/pyes/docs/guide/reference/mapping/root-object-type.rst

+.. _es-guide-reference-mapping-root-object-type:

 ================
 Root Object Type
 ================

-The root object mapping is an :doc:`object type mapping <./object-type.html>`  that maps the root object (the type itself).
-On top of all the different mappings that can be set using the :doc:`object type mapping <./object-type.html>`,  it allows for additional, type level mapping definitions.
+The root object mapping is an :ref:`object type mapping <es-guide-reference-mapping-object-type>`  that maps the root object (the type itself).
+On top of all the different mappings that can be set using the :ref:`object type mapping <es-guide-reference-mapping-object-type>`,  it allows for additional, type level mapping definitions.

 The root object mapping allows to index a JSON document that either starts with the actual mapping type, or only contains its fields.
 For example, the following **tweet** JSON can be indexed: